rizinorg/book/src/basic_commands/comparing_bytes.md

 ## Comparing Bytes

-For most generic reverse engineering tasks like finding the differences between two binary files, which bytes has changed, find differences in the graphs of the code analysis results, and other diffing operations you can just use radiff2:
+For most generic reverse engineering tasks like finding the differences between two binary files, which bytes has changed, find differences in the graphs of the code analysis results, and other diffing operations you can just use rz-diff:

 ```
-$ radiff2 -h
+$ rz-diff -h
 ```

-Inside r2, the functionalities exposed by radiff2 are available with the `c` command.
+Inside rizin, the functionalities exposed by rz-diff are available with the `c` command.

 `c` (short for "compare") allows you to compare arrays of bytes from different sources.
 The command accepts input in a number of formats and then compares it against values found at current seek position.